DataIntellectTech/TorQ/docs/handlers.md

 trackservers.q is used to register and maintain handles to external servers.
 It is a heavily modified version of trackservers.q from code.kx.
-It is explained more in section connectionmanagement.
+It is explained more in the Connection Management section.

 <a name="zps"></a>